HomeAll Buyer GuidesBest AI Tools for UKG Users (2026)

 Once Tenzo AI advances a candidate from the screening stage, two problems typically emerge in UKG pipelines: coordinating the live interview across multiple calendars, and keeping candidates engaged while they wait for it.

 GoodTime handles the first.
 It integrates with UKG to automate the scheduling complexity of live interviews — reading interviewer availability, blocking back-to-back slots, sending candidate confirmations, and managing rescheduling without recruiter involvement.
+This addresses the 42% candidate withdrawal rate caused by scheduling delays (2024).
 Panel coordination for a three-person hiring loop that used to take 15–20 minutes of email back-and-forth runs automatically.
 GoodTime syncs scheduled interviews back to UKG's candidate timeline so the record stays complete.

 Grayscale handles the second.
 It integrates with UKG for high-volume SMS engagement — triggered stage-based messages that keep candidates warm between pipeline steps, two-way conversational text for candidates who reply with questions, and a recruiter inbox for managing responses without leaving a familiar interface.
 For healthcare and retail programs where days of silence between pipeline stages cause candidates to accept competing offers, Grayscale's real-time text layer closes that gap.